rvndbalaji/WattpadToEbook/README.md

 Python script to web-scrape Wattpad Books and prepare a HTML file of the book The HTML file itself is the entire eBook
-It can later be converted to EPUB or MOBI formats using eBook Generators such as KindleGen
+It can later be converted to EPUB or MOBI formats using eBook Generators such as KindleGen which is included in this repository

 Libraries/Imports used :
     1. Urllib